vmchale/jacinda/README.md

 echo $PATH | ja -F: "{|[x+'\n'+y]|>\`$}"
 ```

-Many Unix tools output much information separated with spaces.
+Many Unix tools output information separated with spaces.
 We use regular
 expressions to match relevant lines and then select the field with the data
 itself, viz.